 What are the different categories?

-- Social Health - this can be used for care from local authority social care team, including disability funding and home care services.
+Social Care - this can be used for care from local authority social care team, including disability funding and home care services.

 Can I add multiple privacy labels to one data point?